zayleak/ScuffedRL/README.md

 # ScuffedRL

-tried to implement RL algorithms from scratch + numpy
+tried to implement RL algorithms from scratch with numpy + pytorch